rbenv/ruby-build/README.md

 Pass the `-v` or `--verbose` flag to `ruby-build` as the first argument to see what's happening under the hood.

+### A note about Ruby 2.0 and Mac OS X
-Ruby 2 is incompatible with the version of OpenSSL bundled with Mac OS X, so it doesn't compile the extension.

-To work around this issue, install OpenSSL using homebrew instead:
+Ruby 2.0 is incompatible with the version of OpenSSL bundled with Mac OS X. To work around this issue, install OpenSSL using Homebrew
+instead:

     brew install openssl

-Then set the CONFIGURE_OPTS environment variable when you build Ruby:
+Then set the `CONFIGURE_OPTS` environment variable when you build
+Ruby:

     CONFIGURE_OPTS=--with-openssl-dir=`brew --prefix openssl` rbenv install 2.0.0-preview1